opencast/annotation-tool/documentation/opencast-installation.md

 This should build the frontend, include it into the Opencast modules and copies the JARs to your Opencast installation.

-Note that if you are building against an Opencast version prior to 7, you currently need to skip the tests due to an incompatibility between Opencast 6 and 7.
+Note that **if you are building against an Opencast version prior to 7,** **you currently need to skip the tests** due to an incompatibility between Opencast 6 and 7.
 You can do this by passing the additional option `-Dmaven.test.skip` to Maven in the command above.

+#### Use the External API
+The annotation tool is made to use the search endpoint by default, if you want to build the Annotation tool to work with the External API instead of the search endpoint use the flag `-Denvironment=ExtApi`

+If you have a multicluster deployment, remember that the External API is only available on the admin node.

 #### As a Karaf Feature